alejandrochang/StudyGuideNotes/javascript.md

 let arr2 = [8, 3, -8, 1];
 Math.max(...arr1, ...arr2)

+Rest is passed as the last argument in a function typically, while spread is used in multiple different ways.

 ### What problem does bind solve in Javascript?
 How does it accomplish this?
 Losing "this"; bind returns a “bound variant” of function func that fixes the context this and first arguments if given.